-In this Test Automation Cycle I tried to give a detailed overview of the specifics of automation testing services.
+In this test automation cycle, I tried to give a detailed overview of the specifics of automation testing services.
 We went through the process steps, risks, returns.
 So far, you know that the process bases upon several customary activities:

-- Automated test development;
+- Automated test development

-- Automated test support;
+- Automated test support

-- Test run and result analysis;
+- Test run and result analysis

 - Test automation monitoring.

-We start with those necessary for Automated test development
+We start with those necessary for automated test development

 - Automated test coverage (automated tests vs. manual tests).
-The activity reflects the correlation of automated and non-automated tests.
+The activity reflects the correlation between automated and non-automated tests.
 The metric has more an administrative approach than one describing the process specifics.
 Though used along with the next one it gives quite a transparent activity overview.

 - Cost per automated test.
 Applying the metric you’ll notice that the price per one automated test decreases.
 The tendency of cost shrinking is the result of 2 factors: 1) automation solution.
-Efficient architecture allows engineers to use the code several times.
+The efficient architecture allows engineers to use the code several times.
 2) Human factor.
 People eventually start working faster after careful learning the system of automation solutions.